With A Scheduled Dental Policy

 FAQs

 Q: What happens if the cost of a procedure exceeds the scheduled amount?
 A: If the cost of a procedure exceeds the scheduled amount, you are responsible for paying the difference.
-For example, if a crown costs $800 but your policy only covers $500, you would need to pay the additional $300 out-of-pocket.
+As an example, if a crown costs $800 but your policy only covers $500, you would need to pay the additional $300 out-of-pocket.

 Conclusion